Coach's Corner | Basketball Tip

 6. Find the separators.
 God has given each of us natural abilities.
 A girl who is 6'3" as a sophomore, really quick, long and strong may not have good skills but she will get letters from Division 1 programs.
 Coaches recruit body types.
 If you genetically do not have a Division 1 build, you have a much harder road.
 You have to rise above the multitude of athletes who all have the same dream.
 You have to find the separators: speed, strength, wisdom, leadership, shooting, passing, impeccable skills, and the WILL to work harder than your competition.

-Advanced High School Camp training options through NBC Camps: College Prep Basketball Camp in Portland attracting Division1 prospects from around the world.
-Girls All-Star and Elite in Auburn, WA nearby Sea-Tac, HS Girls Advanced Camp and Girls and Boys All-Star and Elite Camp in Spokane, WA, Total Basketball Camp, intensive training in Alberta, Canada.
+Advanced High School Camp training options through NBC Camps: College-Prep Basketball Camp attracting Division1 prospects from around the world, HS Girls Advanced Camp and Girls and Boys All-Star and Elite Camp in Spokane, WA, Total Basketball Camp, intensive training in Alberta, Canada.

-NBC Basketball Camps is a proud affliate of the US Sports Nike Camps network.
+NBC Basketball Camps is a proud affiliate of the US Sports Nike Camps network.
 For more information about NBC Basketball Camps visit www.nbccamps.com.